Joel Cooper (footballer): International career

-Cooper was called up to the Northern Ireland under-21 squad by manager Jim Magilton in August 2015, at which point he had acquired the nickname of the ‘Mourneview Messi’.
-He won a total of five youth-team caps.
+Cooper was called up to the Northern Ireland under-21 squad by manager Jim Magilton in August 2015, at which point he had acquired the nickname of the 'Mourneview Messi'.
+He won a total of five youth team caps.
 In August 2020, Cooper was called up by manager Ian Baraclough to join the Northern Ireland senior squad for UEFA Nations League matches against Romania and Norway in September.
+Speaking in April 2025, he stated that not winning a senior cap was his only regret in football.

 Style of play

-Cooper is a versatile winger who is able to play on either flank.
+Cooper is a versatile winger who can play on either flank.